Mono-Game/MonoGame.Samples/FuelCell/Documentation/5-FuelCell-What-is-my-line.md

 ## New Game Constants

-Before we begin, you need to add some constants to the `GameConstants.cs` file.
+Before we continue, you need to add some additional constants to the `GameConstants.cs` file.
 Add the following code after any existing constants in the GameConstants class:

 ```csharp
 // Game board setup